Huntress (Helena Bertinelli)

-The Huntress (Helena Rosa Bertinelli) is an antiheroine appearing in American comic books published by DC Comics.
-She is the third DC character to bear the name Huntress, also assuming the names Batgirl and Matron.
-Originally introduced as a new interpretation of Helena Wayne, no longer depicted as the future daughter of Batman and Catwoman as part of DC's post-Crisis on Infinite Earths relaunch, she was later established to be the modern-day equivalent, namesake, and predecessor of Helena Wayne.
+Helena Rosa Bertinelli is an antiheroine appearing in American comic books published by DC Comics.
+The third character to use the Huntress codename and once a claimant to Batgirl, she was introduced as a new interpretation of Helena Wayne as part of DC's post-Crisis on Infinite Earths relaunch.
+She was later established to be the modern-day equivalent, namesake, and predecessor of Helena Wayne.
+Originally sharing a similar design to Wayne, the character's look was later updated in 2014 to give her a darker skin tone to differentiate the two characters.

+A Sicilian-descended teacher and vigilante whose origins mirrors those of Batman but utilizes lethal force; the daughter of an infamous Mafia boss in Gotham City, her parents and brothers are gunned down by a rival family with her as the sole survivor.
+She is then trained in martial arts and archery by other relatives and allies in Sicily.
+As an adult and desiring revenge, she begins her career as a vigilante first targeting mafia mobsters and then super-villains, clashing with Batman and various allies due to her lethal methods.
+While a reluctant ally of the Batman Family, the character has also served in several teams such as the Justice League International, Outsiders, and serves as a reoccurring member of the Birds of Prey.
+After the New 52, the character also once served as the high-ranking super-spy codenamed Matron, a field operative, partner to Agent 37 (Dick Grayson), and instructor in Spyral until Minos' corrupt leadership became apparent, leading her to take command of the organization for a time until she parted ways and returned to her vigilante life.

 Huntress has been adapted into numerous media outside comics, including television series and films.
 Tara Strong and Amy Acker voice the character in Batman: The Brave and the Bold and Justice League Unlimited respectively, while Jessica De Gouw and Mary Elizabeth Winstead portray Huntress in Arrow and Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn) respectively.

 Publication history

 Helena Bertinelli was introduced in The Huntress #1 (April 1989), written by Joey Cavalieri and drawn by Joe Staton, co-creator and long-time artist of the Helena Wayne Huntress.
 Staton recalled, "I think Paul [Levitz] realized that I felt my involvement with Helena had been abruptly cut short [by the events of Crisis on Infinite Earths], so I was always in line to be a part of any reworking of the character.
 I don't recall how Joey Cavalieri came to be the writer on the Helena Bertinelli version, but I think we did some nice work on that run.
 Helena Bertinelli could never have the deep resonance of Helena Wayne, because she didn't have the whole Batman/Catwoman backstory at her command, but Joey worked her into a different mythos, that of the mob, also dark, noirish".